jp-perez-1/actions-go-sample-project/README.md

 # Actions Go Sample Project

+## Description

+A project to showcase the use of Go to make a simple class "actions.go" that is capable of adding actions in the form of JSON {"action":"jump", "time":100}, {"action":"run", "time":75}, {"action":"jump", "time":200}.

+And then returning the average of each actions time in JSON [{"action":"jump", "avg":150},{"action":"run", "avg":75}].

 ## Installation

 Make sure to have Go (Golang) downloaded and installed follow instructions at https://golang.org/dl/